aswinudhayakumar/myprojects/README.md

 # myprojects
-It contains my projects which was done for studying purpose usind Django
+It contains my projects which was done for studying purpose using Django